tansrv/docs/src/docs/en/update.md

 ```

 !!! note
-    The above update will not overwrite the APIs you have written.
+    The above update will not overwrite the APIs you have already written.

 ## Check the version